learn-academy-2023-bravo/week-5-assessment-ValC001/interview-questions.md

 Your answer: Calling a super is like using a youtube minecraft tutorial(class) to build a house /mansion as a starting point for how you want it to look like but modifying based on what you want.

-Researched answer: "When a method with arguments is overridden by one of its child classes then a call to super without any argument in the child method will automatically pass the arguments of the child method to the parent method."
+Researched answer: What a call to super does is that when called in the child method without any arguments automatically transfers those arguments to the parent method when a method contains parameters and one of its child classes overrides it.